shalinsingh818/CS460EmergencyHospitalDB/notes/models/main.md

 | other         | Other unstructured information doctors can write down.  |

 ## Room
+This is the data model for the room that the patient/doctor is assigned to.
+The model is indepedent of the patient or the doctor, it can  be associated with either ID.
 | **FieldName**       | **Description**                          |
 |---------------------|------------------------------------------|
 | room_number         | Unique ID to keep track of the patient.  |